Questions? We have answers.

 Where is the Rosedale Federal ATM closest to me?

-I can’t sign on to online banking.
+I can’t sign on to digital banking.
 What should I do?

-For technical assistance, please call our online and mobile banking customer service call center at 410.668.4400 during the following hours:
+For technical assistance, please call our digital banking customer service call center at 410.668.4400 during the following hours:

 Monday — Friday 7:00 a.m. – 11:00 p.m.
 (EST)